Baseball's "Invention" in Cooperstown, NY

 Play Baseball in Cooperstown

 Kids love to have a true baseball experience in Cooperstown!
-Hundreds of kids and youth teams come together each summer for Cooperstown's baseball camps.
+Hundreds of kids and youth teams come together each summer for Cooperstown's baseball tournaments.
 With lodging available to accommodate entire teams or families traveling to support their young baseball stars, Cooperstown is the perfect place to take a baseball vacation!

 Each summer, the top collegiate players leave school and head right to Cooperstown for a summer baseball leagues with their college peers from around the country.
 The students make lifelong friends, stay in shape, and become better baseball players.
 What better way is there to spend the summer?